-NEW YORK - British author Salman Rushdie said he finds it "very difficult" to write after being stabbed last year, in an interview published Monday ahead of the release of his new novel "Victory City."
+NEW YORK - British author Salman Rushdie has said he finds it "very difficult" to write after being stabbed in New York last year, in his first interview since the attack.

-Rushdie told journalist David Remnick that "big injuries are healed" but he was not able to type very well because of a lack of feeling in some fingertips.
+The author told journalist David Remnick that he was not able to type very well because of a lack of feeling in some fingertips.

 "I've been better.
-But, considering what happened, I'm not so bad," said the Indian-born author, describing himself as "lucky."
+But, considering what happened, I'm not so bad," he added.

 Rushdie lived in hiding for years after Iran's first supreme leader Ayatollah Ruhollah Khomeini ordered his killing for what he deemed the blasphemous nature of "The Satanic Verses," published in 1988.